microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 <a id="note-7"></a>7.
 See [§3.19.3, Taxonomies](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html#_Toc16012492).

 <a id="note-8"></a>8.
+If a tool supported a custom taxonomy,
+that taxonomy would appear as `tool.driver.taxa`
+(or `tool.extensions[].taxa` if the custom taxonomy were defined by a tool extension).
+This is a much less common scenario than the use of a public taxonomy such as CWE, and we won't discuss it further.

+<a id="note-9"></a>9.
 The reason for this design choice was that almost all of the properties of this object make sense
 both for the tool's driver and extensions and for taxonomies.
 The result of this choice is that the spec occasionally has to include text to describe the conditions where certain properties can or cannot appear